Ultimate Stellaris DLC Tier List [Machine Age Update]

 Stellaris Megacorp Civics

 These DLCs just make Federations much more worthwhile.
-Most importantly, it adds to the Megacorp government.
-Open branch offices, trade a lot and you will be good.
-This government type has its own dedicated civic, so it’s quite unique compared to others.
+Most importantly, it adds The Megacorp Government. and you will be good.
+This government type has its own dedicated civic, so it’s quite unique compared to others with mechanics like opening branch offices, befriending everyone, and implementing your corporation into a friendly empire.

 Overlord